14 Fun Things to Do in Vegas with Kids

 4. Springs Preserve

-Just three miles from the neon glow of downtown, Springs Preserve offers 180 acres of natural magic built around Las Vegas’s original water source.
+Just three miles from the neon glow of Las Vegas Strip, Springs Preserve offers 180 acres of natural magic built around Las Vegas’s original water source.

 View this post on Instagram